DeepakArora76/nativescript-dna-netservices-ns-6.0/README.md

   .subscribe(data => console.info(data), error => console.error(error));
 ```

-The API will use one of the available free port in the system, if the specified port is 0.
+Note: The API will use one of the available free port in the system, if the specified port is 0.

 In the event of success, the *next stream handler* receives data of type **ZeroConf**.
 And, in the event of an error, an event data contains **zeroConfError** error code. **ZeroConf** and **zeroConfError** can be imported using one of the above-mentioned ways from **nativescript-dna-netservices**.

 ## License